 It may sound unrelated, but a faulty MAF sensor or vacuum leak can trigger ABS and PSM fault lights to come on, especially if those warning lights come on during hard acceleration.

-It is strongly recommended that you install a genuine Porsche MAF sensor made by Bosch, which is the OEM supplier.
+It is strongly recommended that you install a genuine Porsche MAF sensor made by Bosch, the OEM supplier.
 Also, avoid using air filters that need frequent oiling.

 ABS Module / Pump